-(3) The supervising physician shall meet face-to-face with each physician assistant supervised a minimum of once a month for the purposes of discussion, education, and training, to include but not be limited to practice issues, patient care, and chart reviews in accordance with ARM 24.156.1623.
+(3) The supervising physician shall meet face-to-face with each physician assistant supervised a minimum of once a month for the purposes of discussion, education, and training, to include but not be limited to practice issues and patient care.

 (4) A supervising physician may supervise more than one physician assistant if the supervising physician:

 (a) agrees to supervise more than one physician assistant by signing and filing multiple supervision agreements with the board;

 (b) provides appropriate and real time means of communication or back up supervision for the physician assistants;

 (c) determines the appropriate level supervision (direct, on-site, or general), based on the physician assistant's education, training, and experience; and

 (d) assumes professional and legal responsibility for all physician assistants under the supervising physician's supervision regardless of the varying types of supervision.

 (5) The supervision agreement and duties and delegation agreement for nonroutine applicants must assure the safety and quality of physician assistant services, considering the location, nature, and setting of the practice and the experience of the physician assistant, and shall provide for:

 (a) an appropriate type or combination of types of supervision identified in (1), including specific supervising physician response and availability times;

 (b) an appropriate scope of delegation of practice authority and appropriate limitations upon the practice authority of the physician assistant; and